-Born in 1948 in Ghana, Cardinal Peter K.A.
-Turkson studied theology at St Anthony-on-Hudson Seminary in New York and was ordained a priest in 1975.
-He did graduate studies at the Pontifical Biblical Institute in Rome, 1976-80 and 1987-92.
-In 1992 he was appointed Archbishop of Cape Coast by St John Paul II and made Cardinal in 2003.
-He was President of the Ghana Catholic Bishops' Conference 1997-2005, and since 2003 has been Chancellor of the Catholic University College of Ghana.
+Born in 1948 in Ghana, H.E.
+Peter K.A.
+Cardinal Turkson studied theology at St. Anthony-on-Hudson Seminary in New York and was ordained as a priest in 1975.
+He completed his graduate studies at the Pontifical Biblical Institute in Rome from 1976-80 and 1987-92.
+In 1992, he was appointed Archbishop of Cape Coast by St. John Paul II and made Cardinal in 2003.
+He was President of the Ghana Catholic Bishops' Conference from 1997-2005, and, since 2003, he has been Chancellor of the Catholic University College of Ghana.
 He served as Relator during the II Synod of Bishops for Africa in October 2009.
-At the end of the Synod, Pope Benedict XVI named Cardinal Turkson as President of the Pontifical Council for Justice and Peace, reconfirmed by Pope Francis in 2013.
+At the end of the Synod, Pope Benedict XVI named Cardinal Turkson the President of the Pontifical Council for Justice and Peace, reconfirmed by Pope Francis in 2013.
 His fields of interest include human rights, ecology, integral development, economic and social justice, reconciliation, and sustainable agriculture.

 Matt Bannick is managing partner of Omidyar Network, where, since 2007, he’s led the expansion of the firm from its Silicon Valley roots.
 Omidyar Network now operates on four continents, across six initiatives, and has invested nearly $1 billion in early-stage for-profit and not-for-profit ventures.